A new approach to the Koszul property in representation theory using graded subalgebras: Representations in positive characteristic of simple algebraic groups

 {\it Proof of Theorem \ref{alternativetheorem}:} Let $\Lambda=\Resreg(0)$ and let $\Gamma$ be the given poset ideal.
 The proof of Theorem \ref{filteringWeyl} shows Hypothesis \ref{hypothesisofsection6} holds for $(A,\fa)$, where $A=U_\Lambda$, provided $p\geq 4h-5$.
 The theorem follows from Theorem \ref{grBisQHA}.

 In both the above two proofs, it was only needed that $\fa$ be tightly graded.
 We expect Theorem \ref{filteringWeyl}(a) can be improved to include all $p$-regular dominant weights (at least when $p\geq 2h-2$ and the LCF holds in the Jantzen region).
-The current version of \cite{PS5} proves this for $p\gg h$.